jinyan0425/Airbnb/README.md

 </div>

 ## Project Overview
-This project aims to understand determinants of Airbnb listing price, using the listing data with 236,823 unique listings in 31 cities and 19 states in the United States between 2022-06-08 to 2022-09-16.
+This project aims to understand the determinants of Airbnb listing price, using the listing data with 236,823 unique listings in 31 cities and 19 states in the United States between 2022-06-08 and 2022-09-16.

-## Project Motivation and Research Question
+## Project Motivation
-The sharing economy has boomed in the past decade aimd the concern on sustainability and embrace of sharing among younger generation.
-One of the unicorns in the sharing economy is Airbnb -- the largest accommodation/lodge sharing platform in the world.
-Airbnb was founded in 2008, and grew phenomenally.
-To date, it is operated in over 220 countries and regions and in over 100,000 cities with 5.6 million actie listings and 150 million users.
-More importantly, it contributes to the prosperity of local economy, for example, alone in 2019, the host-guest community created over $117 billion economic impact across 30 citites([Meyer, 2022](https://www.thezebra.com/resources/home/airbnb-statistics/)).
+Airbnb was founded in 2008 and has grown phenomenally to be the world’s largest accommodation/lodge sharing platform.
+It is operated in over 220 countries and regions and over 100,000 cities with 5.6 million active listings and 150 million users.
+For more statistics about Airbnb’s market size, user size, and economic impact, please read [this artile](https://www.thezebra.com/resources/home/airbnb-statistics/)).

-It is not surprising that there is burgeoning research on Airbnb and price is always the centre of any inquiries, because it is so critical to the platform, hosts and guests.
-Price is the major determinant of the lisiting's attractiveness, and guests' accommodation decisions, such as whether to choose Airbnb over other competitive accommodation options (e.g., traditional hotels, other platforms).
-This ultimately affects hosts' income and their future engagement in Airbnb, the health of the host-guest sharing community, as well as the platform's revenue.
+Understanding listing price is critical to the platform, hosts, and guests.
+Price is a significant determinant of a listing’s attractiveness and guests’ accommodation decisions which ultimately affects hosts’ income, the platform’s revenue, and the health of the host-guest sharing community and local economies.
+More broadly, it could profoundly influence hosts’ and guests’ long-term engagement in accommodation sharing (not limited to Airbnb) and the development of the sharing economy

-**To investigate determinants of price, this project collects 236,823 unique listing information in 31 cities and 19 states in the United States between 2022-06-08 to 2022-09-16 from [Kaggle](http://insideairbnb.com/get-the-data/).It focuses on how enviromental-related factors (e.g., regional difference), host-realted factors (e.g., host tenure) and the accomodation-related factors (e.g., lodge capacity) affect price.**
+## Project Goal
+**The primary goal of this project is to understand the determinants of listing price or to predict listing price.** More specifically, it aims to study how:
+1. Environment-related factors (e.g., regional difference)
+2. Lodge-related factors (e.g., lodge capacity, lodge type)
+3. Host-related factors (e.g., host tenure) **affect listing price**

 ## Project Method